Frequently Asked Questions

-It is for a doctor to determine whether you are medically unfit to be at work or for you and your doctor to identify what must be in place for you to safely be in the workplace.
+It is for a doctor to determine whether you are medically unfit to be at work or for you and your doctor to identify your limitations in support of an accommodation.

 Any medically related absence from work must begin with medical documentation from your doctor (Form 7-1 Verification of Sickness).
 This form does not provide details about your medical condition, but specifies a period of time that you will be absent as per your doctor’s recommendation.
 This information should be shared with your principal/immediate supervisor first, who will then provide guidance and next steps.
 This will likely require communication directly with the human resources superintendent for the school division.